Free Summer Activity Guide

 - Climb Pilot Butte.
 Do it for the exercise and the scenery!
 The trailhead access is on the east side of the Butte, and there are two trails to choose from: the nature trail and the paved road.
 From the top of Pilot Butte the view of Bend and the surrounding area is spectacular.

 - Float the river.
 Put in the water at just below the Bill Healy Bridge (Reed Market Road) at Farewell Bend Park and enjoy a leisurely trip through the Old Mill District and towards downtown.
-Be sure to avoid going under the Colorado Street bridge—every year there are drownings of folks that do.
+Be sure to avoid going under the Colorado Street bridge at the new Whitewater Park unless you’re ready for a bit of rapids.

 - Canoes, kayaks, multichamber inflatable rafts, inflatable kayaks, inflatable flat boats, multichamber tubes, paddleboards if used for transportation.